 Our Elite Scholar Program is open to all students who want to achieve extraordinary things and are willing to work for it.
 It is one of the three strands of our Most Able program but is open to all abilities, any student that is willing to try their very best and has high aspirations.
 We expect a simple commitment which is exemplified in one word: 'effort'.
 It doesn't matter if you think you think you are 'clever' or not, if you have achieved well in tests previously, or not.
 Our Scholar Program is a commitment you make to working hard, it's for those that delight in learning and achieving.

 In our program we will ensure you are supported and guided in terms of what you need to revise and what you need to read.
 We will invite you on trips and visits and to attend career Masterclasses so you can start to decide what your future could be.
 We will give you a journal and show you how to use it to support your learning and a badge so our team can identify you as someone who wants that 'extra challenge.'
-We meet every Monday for a Scholar assembly where you will be given notices, reminders and have an opportunity to chat with other Scholars.
+We meet every week for a Scholar session where you will be given notices, reminders and have an opportunity to partake in developmental activities.

 Leadership in the classroom